devadvance/terminalcheatsheet/README.md

 ## Running locally

 You'll need to set up Jekyll for local development.
-See https://jekyllrb.com/docs/installation/ for instructions.
+Visit https://jekyllrb.com/docs/installation/ for instructions.

 Checkout the code from GitHub and then run `jekyll serve` in the repo directory.